sergiohidalgo818/kafka-vs-rabbitmq/README.md

 :-------------------------:|:-------------------------:
 ![General incremental](graphs/general_execution_incremental.png "General incremental")  |  ![General non incremental](graphs/general_execution_not_incremental.png "General non incremental")

 As it can be seen on the graphs (specialy on the incremental), there is some critical points, in wich *Kafka* increments the time of execution.
 This is probably due to *Kafka*'s topics partitioned nature.
-This critical parts are probably moments where *Kafka* is allocating more memory in the partition of the topic because the messages are longer.
+This critical parts are probably moments where *Kafka* is allocating more memory in the partition of the topic (or creating new partitions for that same topic) because the messages are longer.

 ### Publisher
 |||